 From fairy tales to gritty works of young adult fiction, opera has often drawn from the world of children’s literature.
-With a new production of Massenet’s Cinderella story Cendrillon in this year’s Tour, we look at some of the most notable children’s works that have been given an operatic spin…
+With Massenet’s Cinderella story Cendrillon, and Dvořák’s Little Mermaid story Rusalka coming to this year’s Festival we look at some of the most notable children’s works that have been given an operatic spin…

 There are number of operatic versions of Cinderella including works by Massenet, Rossini, Isouard and Viardot.
 Of these interpretations Massenet’s Cendrillon and Rossini’s La Cenerentola, are the best known and they offer different takes on the story.